"Fearless Girl" statue moved to new home at New York Stock Exchange

 Breaking News Emails

-The bronzed statue and symbol of female empowerment, which was first installed in March 2017 across from Wall Street's "Charging Bull," was moved Monday to a new spot in front of the New York Stock Exchange in lower Manhattan.
+The bronzed statue and symbol of female empowerment — first installed in March 2017 across from Wall Street's "Charging Bull" — was moved Monday to a new spot in front of the New York Stock Exchange in lower Manhattan.

 State Street Global Advisors, a Boston-based investment management company that owns the "Fearless Girl," unveiled the 4-foot sculpture of the young girl, leaning forward with hands on her hips, with the help of the New York Mayor's Office and City Council members.